justlark/notwithout.help/README.md

   and organizers have a separate link to view the responses.
 - Only the organizers can see the volunteers' responses.
 Neither the website owner nor the hosting provider have access to them.
+- Organizers can individually revoke access to volunteers' responses at any time.

 ## Architecture